devshum/devshum.github.io/README.md

 This time I trained a mobile first markup with css-grid, next time I'll be making mobile first with floats(custom grid)

-The markup has good and adaptive photo galleries, especially the large one, with css grid I made that section very esily and with pleasure
+The markup has good and adaptive photo galleries/navigations, especially the large one, with css grid I made that section very esily and with pleasure .

 *The design I took from the Internet.